 where $\hat \theta_{x, y,\epsilon}$ is the new MLE if we perturb the training set by adding a datapoint $(x,y)$ with a weight $\epsilon$.
 A classical result \citep{cook1982residuals} shows that $\hat \theta_{x, y, \epsilon}$ is differentiable (under appropriate regularity conditions) with respect to $\epsilon$ with derivative given by the influence function

 where $\hat \theta$ is the MLE for the original dataset and $H_{\hat \theta}$ the Hessian of the mean training set log-likelihood evaluated at $\hat \theta$.
-CNML computes the MLE after adding datapoint $(x,y)$ with equal weight to points in the training set, which is precisely given by $\hat \theta_{x, y, \epsilon}$ evaluated at $\epsilon = 1/n$.
+CNML computes the MLE after adding datapoint $(x,y)$ with equal weight as points in the training set, which is precisely $\hat \theta_{x, y, \epsilon}$ evaluated at $\epsilon = 1/n$.
 Thus, for sufficiently large $n$, a first order Taylor expansion around $\hat\theta$ should be accurate and the new parameter can be estimated by

 which is equivalent to solving